NLnetLabs/ploutos/docs/README.md

 2. When a calling GitHub workflow invokes a GitHub Action or reusable workflow it does so typically by major version number, e.g. <action or workflow>@v2.
 However, for reusable workflows this isn't actually done via GitHub selecting the nearest match according to semantic versioning rules, instead it is a trick achieved by the action and workflow publishers tagging their repository twice: once with the actual version, e.g. v2.1.3, and once with a major version only tag, e.g. v2, that **both point to the same Git ref**, i.e. the major version tag is deleted and re-created whenever a new minor or patch version tag is created.

+3. When you push a change to the `pkg-rust.yml` workflow in this repository, downstream workflows that call `pkg-rust.yml` (e.g. from the NLnetLabs/.github-testing project) will not see the changes unless you either update the `@<git ref>` to match the new commit, or if using `@<tag>` if the tag is moved to the new commit, or if using `@<branch>` you will need to trigger a new run of the action or do "Re-run all jobs" on the workflow run.
+Doing "Re-run failed jobs" is **NOT ENOUGH** as then GitHub Actions will use the workflow at the exact same commit as it used before, it won't pick up the new commit to the branch.

 To test and release changes to the workflow the recommended approach is as follows:

 Let's call this repository the RELEASE repo.